Videograf Productions

 Videograf Productions is an underground video magazine series that documents the U.S. graffiti subculture.

+History

 Videograf was founded in 1989 by two former New York city graffiti writers Carl Weston and Colin "KoolSpin" Turner.
 The inspiration for the Videograf series came during the summer of 1988, from the graffiti zine movement.
 It was publications like New York City's "International Graffiti Times" published by David Schmidlapp and Phase2 and the first color graffiti zine from Los Angeles - "Can Control Magazine" published by Power that planted the idea of doing a videotape version of a fan zine.
 By February 1989 Videograf issue one was in full production.
 By the summer of 1989, photographer and graffiti artist William "Nic One" Green joined the Videograf team as a producer.
-A year later the future cofounder of Egotrip magazine, writer and television producer Sacha Jenkins joined Videograf as well.
-The Videograf Productions operation was run out of Henry Chalfant's studio at 64 Grand Street for about 3 years before moving to Greenpoint Brooklyn.
+A year later, the future cofounder of Egotrip magazine, writer and television producer Sacha Jenkins joined Videograf as well.
+Videograf Productions operated out of Henry Chalfant's studio at 64 Grand Street for around 3 years before moving to Greenpoint Brooklyn.

 Overview

 Videograf Productions was the first group to produce a recurring video series on the graffiti scene.
-Most films on graffiti up to this point were traditional documentaries.
+At the time, most films regarding graffiti were traditional documentaries.
 Videograf Productions used a video magazine format to profile graffiti artists and graffiti bombers.
 The Videograf series was unusual in that it was produced by active and former graffiti writers.
 At the time, most people documenting urban culture tended to be from outside the culture.
 The Videograf series wasn't neutral in how it covered graffiti; it as pro-graffiti from the very start.
-Carl Weston was very aggressive in documenting the new clean train movement that had started in New York City after the last train with graffiti was pulled from service in April 1989.
-Graffiti artists and bombers like Ven, Ket and many others would make it their mission to get graffiti back on the New York City transit system.
+Weston documented the new clean train movement that had started in New York City after the last train with graffiti was pulled from service in April 1989.
+Graffiti artists and bombers like Ven, Ket and others decided to add graffiti back to the New York City transit system.
 The number one thing that would get Videograf Productions into legal conflicts with the New York City Police Department was the inclusion of clean train bombing.